Why Move My U: Drive File to OneDrive?

 - Edit documents, spreadsheets, presentations, and OneNote notebooks using Web-based versions of Word, Excel, PowerPoint and OneNote on a computer that does not have Microsoft Office installed.

-Caution - Don't Move your Web Page to OneDrive!
+Caution - Don't Move your Web Page or Outlook archives to OneDrive!

 If you still use U:\myWeb to host a personal web page, leave that folder with all those files on your U: Drive.